|Glossary of Risk Assessment Terms|

 Joint and Survivor Annuity

 A provision that enables a plan participant to take annuity payments with continuing payments of all or part of the benefits after his or her death going to a designated beneficiary.
-The survivor annuity will automatically be provided to a married participant if he or she does not choose against it.
 The annual pension benefits of the participant electing to have such a survivor annuity are generally reduced to provide for the survivor.

 Back to Top|